CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

 ## Review

-1. In this lab you have Created an Azure Private Endpoint for secure MySQL database access.
+1. In this lab, you Created an Azure Private Endpoint for secure MySQL database access.

 1. Configured and connected the endpoint through the Azure Portal.